 On return to Leeds I went to see a rheumatologist, Dr Martin.
 He took one look at the toe and diagnosed gout which settled in a few days on treatment with the anti-inflammatory he prescribed (Rheumox).
 At the age of 87 I still get occasional attacks but this was definitely the first and I’m afraid it was diagnosed initially by a GP colleague as osteoarthritis!
-I have had gout in my heel (photo) and knee as well as the more usual site in the big toe joint.
-Usually a combination of hot weather, dehydration and too much alcohol will trigger an attack.
+Subsequently I have had gout in my heel (photo) and the knee as well as the more usual site in the big toe joint.
+Usually an episode is triggered by a combination of hot weather, dehydration and too much alcohol.

 1995 22nd July.
 Katie was awarded a degree at Sheffield University in Sociology and Social Policy.